Save big (up to $1,875) on small business tools with our free membership, business.com+

 Gender biases that can sabotage recruitment

-Although gender differences and biases are complex, recognizing and acknowledging them is the first step in creating better workplaces for everyone.
+Although gender biases are complex, recognizing and addressing them is the first step toward creating better workplaces for everyone.
 Here are five common gender biases that can sabotage your recruitment process.

 Using masculine job descriptions